Read Michel Foucault with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Foucault becoming a notable philosopher.

-Causes Behind Foucault Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Foucault Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Interdisciplinary Approach